IntroductoryLearning to scuba dive is a two part process:

 The first part is a scuba course that consists of classroom and pool instruction.

 In this course you learn the why and how of diving.
 This is where most of the work is done.
 In the classroom we teach you the basic theory of scuba diving and why we do what we do, then in the pool we teach you how to scuba dive and what to do if something goes wrong.
 In other words, we train you to become a good and safe diver.
 The course lasts for 2-4 nights.
 If you need additional training, we will be happy to provide it to you at no additional charge.
-You will need to purchase your books, wetsuit, mask snorkel and fins.
+You will need to purchase your Online Academics and classroom/pool sessions, mask snorkel and fins.
 Tanks, weight belts, BC, Regulators will be provided.

 The second part is the Open Water Training.